Note: We're rolling out the revamped SLAs in batches to all Freshdesk accounts

 - Go to Admin > General Settings > SLA Policies.

-- You must choose whether the SLA timer should be calculated based on Business or Calendar hours.
+- Choose whether the SLA timer should be calculated based on Business or Calendar hours.

 - If you'd like to enable escalations when service levels are violated, make sure that the Escalation Email button is toggled on.

 - Click Save to finish setting up your SLA Policy.